sammagnet7/cs683_AdvCompArch_Assignments/pa1-chak-de-microarchitecture-team-gandiva/README.md

 <img title="a title" alt="Alt text" src="./plots/part2/tiling-simd-prefetch_speedup_10K_8.png">
 <img title="a title" alt="Alt text" src="./plots/part2/tiling-simd-prefetch_speedup_10K_16.png">

-### Description:

 ## All techniques together:
-In this we observe simd techniques gives the best speedup.
-Other techniques doesnt work as the source is accessed row wise.

 ### Plots:
 <img title="a title" alt="Alt text" src="./plots/part2/part2_all_techniques.png">

 ### Description:

+In this we observe simd techniques gives the best speedup.
+Other techniques doesnt work due to the reasons discussed above.

+ ### Conclusion:
+ For most of the assignment codes, we observed different results on different machines.
+Thus to reason about such behaviour it is crucial to know how exactly the underlying hardware is working.
+Especially for software prefetching in convolution, why it did not work at all is still a gray area for us.